 The newly formed LF had humble beginnings but soon became a powerful success with the performance and growth of the shop’s tight-knit surf team.
 And as the team grew in success and numbers so did the surf shop.
 Within just four years the surf team went from 6 team riders to 25 in total.
 Several of these riders started off as underaged teenagers exposed to rough neighborhoods, which Todd was able to give them a healthy alternative lifestyle and a new self confidence that has had lasting effects for their lives.
 And even a few of the original team riders still surf for Liquid Foundation to this day.

-In 1993 Todd was able to relocate the shop across the street to a much larger location, which is the same address that LF occupies today.
+In 1993 Todd was able to relocate the shop across the street to a much larger location.
 Then in 1994 Todd began designing his own brand of LF labeled clothing and gear to accommodate the local style of the surfers in Mission Beach.
 This quickly became a success and as the new clothing lines were brought to the big trade shows, Todd was able to establish himself, and the Liquid Foundation name, in the surfing industry across the world.
 Buyers were ordering Liquid Foundation clothing from all over the US and even internationally to places like Japan, Europe, and Central America.

 This business continued to thrive through the new millennium as the clothing and gear continued to sell, and the LF surf team continued to make surf videos and win contests.
 But the sting of the US economic crash was felt when in 2009 falling sales forced the business to make serious cutbacks in many of the business practices.
 Then downsizing of the physical location was necessary to keep the doors open through 2010 and beyond.
 Being a savvy surf shop owner, Todd did everything he could to be true to his customer base and make sure to keep people surfing, year after year.
 And when his love of wood sculpting grew, along with a desire to spend much more time with his family, Todd decided to sell his beloved surf shop business.